 The art collection within Miss River nods to the timeless elegance of the restaurant’s interior design, with a focus on representations of local community and a sense of place.
 As with the Hotel’s entire art collection curated by Kate Chertavian, the art featured in Miss River was created by acclaimed local artists, as well as international artists inspired by New Orleans.

 Upon entering the restaurant, guests see Ralston Crawford's 1950s photographs of New Orleans musicians and Second Lines.
-Hanging on the opposite wall is the work of rising New Orleans-based filmmaker Garrett Bradley, who has produced images specifically for this project, which explore contemporary Southern culture.
 Further into the restaurant are New Orleans artist and Level Artist Collective founder Horton Humble’s ceramics.
 This commissioned work is part of his ceramics practice that explores figuration and decoration – in this case his fellow urban citizens.
 On the far back wall is a grouping of colour photography by New Orleans artist Lara Morgan, which portrays the natural beauty of the Southern landscape and its urban gardens and Spanish moss-draped elms, visualising the layered histories so evocative of this region.
 In this setting, Caprice Pierucci’s pine carving evokes the same Spanish-moss laden trees.

 Four Seasons Hotel New Orleans